marko-londo/IBM-ESPN-Case-Study/README.md

     Some of the key technologies employed by Watson include:

-    - Deep Learning: Deep learning techniques, such as neural networks, are utilized by Watson to enhance its language understanding and generate more accurate and contextually relevant responses.
+    - **Deep Learning**: Deep learning techniques, such as neural networks, are utilized by Watson to enhance its language understanding and generate more accurate and contextually relevant responses.

-    - Machine Learning: IBM Watson employs machine learning algorithms to train its models on vast amounts of data, enabling it to understand and interpret natural language patterns and nuances.
+    - **Machine Learning**: IBM Watson employs machine learning algorithms to train its models on vast amounts of data, enabling it to understand and interpret natural language patterns and nuances.

-    - Natural Language Understanding (NLU): This technology enables Watson to extract meaning and insights from unstructured text by analyzing syntax, semantics, and context.
+    - **Natural Language Understanding (NLU)**: This technology enables Watson to extract meaning and insights from unstructured text by analyzing syntax, semantics, and context.

-    - Natural Language Generation (NLG): Watson leverages NLG techniques to generate human-like text and responses based on the input and context it receives.
+    - **Natural Language Generation (NLG)**: Watson leverages NLG techniques to generate human-like text and responses based on the input and context it receives.

-    - Entity Recognition and Extraction: IBM Watson employs entity recognition and extraction capabilities to identify and extract relevant entities (such as names, locations, organizations) from text, allowing for better analysis and understanding.
+    - **Entity Recognition and Extraction**: IBM Watson employs entity recognition and extraction capabilities to identify and extract  names, locations and organizations from text, allowing for better analysis and understanding.

-    - Knowledge Graphs: IBM Watson employs knowledge graphs, which are structured representations of information and relationships, to enhance its understanding and contextual interpretation of text.
+    - **Named Entity Recognition (NER)**: NER is a technology used by Watson to identify and classify named entities, such as names of people, organizations, locations, and more, within text.

-    - Named Entity Recognition (NER): NER is a technology used by Watson to identify and classify named entities, such as names of people, organizations, locations, and more, within text.
+    - **Knowledge Graphs**: IBM Watson employs knowledge graphs, which are structured representations of information and relationships, to enhance its understanding and contextual interpretation of text.

-    - Text Summarization: Watson incorporates text summarization techniques to generate concise summaries of longer texts, allowing for easier understanding and extraction of key information.
+    - **Text Summarization**: Watson incorporates text summarization techniques to generate concise summaries of longer texts, allowing for easier understanding and extraction of key information.

     Watson continuously analyzes millions of player injury reports, opinion pieces and news stories to collect and correlate data on all players and teams in the league. <br><br>